dbatten4/readmeter/README.md

 ```
 karma start test/karma.conj.js
 ```
-While the search factories I've created have been tested, the controller has not as I was having trouble injecting the controller into the tests.
+While the search factories I've created have been tested, the controller has not yet fully been tested as I was having some issues with mocking the results from the API call.
 This is something I'm working on at the moment as well as end to end testing using Protractor.

 ## Still To Do